-Likely you'll be the only tourist amid scores of older businessmen who've been making this landmark a classic for more than 40 years.
+You're likely to be the only newcomer amid scores of older business executives who've been making this landmark a classic for more than 40 years.
 Day in and day out, this is the spot where behind-the-scenes negotiations take place over French-influenced local fare.
 The centolla (king crab) or langostino (prawn) salad is a throwback to another age, but it's perfectly prepared.
 Tuck into properly prepared pastas and a house specialty, semolina gnocchi, or slice into a delicious steak—the entrecote is king here.
 Add to the food some of the friendliest and most efficient service you'll find in town, and it's a don't-miss downtown lunch.

 View deals in Buenos Aires for vacation packages, hotels, airfare, and more from our partners!More